OVERVIEW

 The fate of the victims of the Bijlmer Airplane Crash

-Academic study three years after the Bijlmer Disaster: inadequacy in the mental health care
+Academic study three years after the Bijlmer Disaster: inadequacy in the outpatient mental health care

 The Psychiatric Department of the Academic Medical Center (AMC) in Amsterdam Southeast published a study which mentioned that in 1995, three years after the Bijlmer Disaster, still 34% of the victims suffered from a PTSD while most of them were already treated.
 The researchers concluded that the expertise to treat a PTSD in the outpatient mental health care in Amsterdam Southeast was inadequate.